Alieze-Ali/web-sprint-challenge-advanced-web-applications/README.md

 ### Login Authentication
 > *Build a login form to authenticate your users along with all the components and utilities needed to support authentication.*

 * [-] In `Login.js`, build all UI and state functionality needed to capture a username and password.
-On a successful login, redirect user to the `View.js` component. -??? issue on redirect
+On a successful login, redirect user to the `View.js` component. -??? ok I think ???

 * [-] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
 Codegrade autotests will fail without them.**